Best Time to Go Shopping in Johor Bahru

 For those who cannot go over on weekdays, the best is to avoid Saturdays and go on Sundays instead.
 On normal Sundays (without public holidays), people crossing the border to Johor Bahru in the morning will mostly be one-day trippers.
 Travellers and worker-commuters will usually cross over to Malaysia on Friday nights or Saturdays to maximize the weekend.
 At the end of Sunday, day-trippers, travellers and Malaysian workers staying in Singapore will all return to Singapore.
 And that is the main reason why both checkpoints get crowded after around 3pm.

 I went over to Johor Bahru once a month for groceries and household goods, usually on Sundays.
-I would reach Woodlands Checkpoint at around 9am and cleared both customs before 10am — takes about 40 minutes usually including crossing the Causeway by bus.
+I would reach Woodlands Checkpoint at around 9am and cleared both customs before 10am — takes about 40 minutes, including crossing the Causeway by bus.
 I will go for breakfast at one of the local eating places before doing the grocery run.
-After getting what I needed from the supermarkets, I would go for lunch either outside KSL City or Taman Sri Tebrau (commonly known as Pelangi, Sentosa or Dai Mah).
-At around 2pm or earlier, I would then head back to Johor Bahru customs and reach Singapore before the Sunday-returning commuters and travellers hit the border-crossing after 3pm.
+After getting what I needed from the supermarkets, I would go for lunch either outside KSL City Mall or Taman Sri Tebrau (commonly known as Pelangi, Sentosa or Dai Mah Garden).
+At around 2pm or earlier, I would then head back to Johor Bahru customs and reach Singapore before Sunday-returning commuters and travellers hit the border-crossing after 3pm.